• Skip to primary navigation

 Staten Island Children's MuseumStaten Island

 Enjoy imaginative, creative, and cultural hands-on experiences for children ages 1 and up on the park grounds of Snug Harbor.
-With 12 indoor and outdoor exhibits, science and story time, cooking and art classes and birthday parties, there's something for every kid as they learn, explore and play.
-Here at SICM we offer group programming for ages 4-10.
-We have museum tours, art immersions, science immersions, and cooking programs.
-We can also customize a program to accommodate your needs.
-Please visit our website or call for more information.
-We have free parking on site and a small cafe for lunch.
+With 12 indoor and outdoor exhibits, science and story time, cooking and art classes and birthday parties, there's something for every kid as they learn, explore, and play.
+Group programming is available for ages 4-10.
+The museum offers tours, art immersions, science immersions, and cooking programs.
+They can also customize a program to accommodate your needs.
+Visit the website or call for more information.
+Free parking is available on-site, and a small cafe is open for lunch.

 Alice Austen HouseStaten Island